-Investments in the MMDT are classified as cash and short-term investments above and include the Short Term Bond Fund (the Fund) authorized under General Laws Chapter 29, Section 38.
-Investments in the Fund are made in investment-grade securities as defined by national statistical rating agencies.
+Investments in the MMDT Short Term Bond Fund (the Fund) are made in investment-grade securities as defined by national statistical rating agencies.
 The Commonwealth assesses risk for the Fund by using duration.
 Duration is the weighted maturity of the security's cash flows, where the present values of the cash flows serve as weights.
-General Law Chapter 29, Section 49 enumerates the Commonwealth's policy of investments included in the MMDT cash portfolio and other escrows.